 All technologies are like living cells.
 They start as stem cells with enormous potential, grow into maturity and eventually decay into cancer.
 Technology life cycle is accelerating, so it makes less and less sense for a single hotel group to own its technology as it ages so fast.
 What is the point of reinventing the wheel?
 That’s why Software as a Service (Saas) is so popular right now.

 The key benefit of adopting a chatbot as a service is to have the perfect time to market.
 You get a mature product immediately that gives you instant ROI for a fraction of the cost.
+Here are the processes you can set up to maximize the ROI of your hotel chatbot.
 Also, you do not pay for continuous product upgrades.
 If/when the current technology you’re using completes its life cycle, it’s easy to switch to the next that will keep you moving forward.

 For years you have been stuck with your PMS that was good at first and then grew old.
 However, you kept it because the down payment that you made when you purchased it was really high.
 Now, many hotels are finally switching PMS.
 Do not repeat the same mistake, this time with chatbots.
 If you find a provider who can cover at least 80% of your need, go for it.